willhaslett/covid-19-growth/README.md

 ## US Source Data Format Change
 On 2020-02-23, Johns Hopkins changed the format of the US case data.
 Data are now shown at the locale level.
-This will presumably break this rerpository's  pipeline for the US data processing.
-A fix and update for the US data,including the handling of data at the locale level, is underway.
-A new release containg these changes is planned for 2020-03-24.
+The new format will presumably break this rerpository's pipeline for processing the US data.
+A fix and update for the US data, including new features for the locale-level, is under development.
+A release that incorporrates these changes is planned for 2020-03-24.

 ![](.images/us_locale.png)